 Economic stimulus package

-As part of the response, the government of Bahrain is supporting individuals and companies through a comprehensive US$11.4bn economic stimulus package.
+With the Coronavirus in Bahrain affecting our local economy, the government of Bahrain is supporting individuals and companies through a comprehensive US$11.4bn economic stimulus package.

 The measures include extending Bahrain’s liquidity fund initiative, interest rate reductions, loan restructuring and salary support, rent decreases, and grants and utility relief for businesses.